Death Proof: Production

-During a night of drinking with his friend Sean Penn, Tarantino learned about "death-proofing" cars from Penn.
-Tarantino developed a fascination with the concept and the story for Death Proof developed from the way stuntmen would "death-proof" stunt cars so a driver could survive horrific, high-speed crashes and collisions.
+The story for Death Proof developed from Quentin Tarantino's fascination for the way stuntmen would "death-proof" stunt cars so a driver could survive horrific, high-speed crashes and collisions.
 This inspired Tarantino to create a slasher film featuring a deranged stuntman who stalks and murders sexy young women with his "death-proof" car.
 Tarantino remembers, "I realized I couldn't do a straight slasher film, because with the exception of women-in-prison films, there is no other genre quite as rigid.
 And if you break that up, you aren't really doing it anymore.
 It's inorganic, so I realized—let me take the structure of a slasher film and just do what I do.
 My version is going to be fucked up and disjointed, but it seemingly uses the structure of a slasher film, hopefully against you."

 According to Robert Rodriguez, "[Tarantino] had an idea and a complete vision for it right away when he first talked about it.
 He started to tell me the story and said, 'It's got this death-proof car in it.'
 I said, 'You have to call it Death Proof.'
 I helped title the movie, but that's it."
 Of the car chases, Tarantino stated: "CGI for car stunts doesn't make any sense to me—how is that supposed to be impressive? [...]
 I don't think there have been any good car chases since I started making films in '92—to me, the last terrific car chase was in Terminator 2.
 And Final Destination 2 had a magnificent car action piece.
 In between that, not a lot.
 Every time a stunt happens, there's twelve cameras and they use every angle for Avid editing, but I don't feel it in my stomach.
 It's just action."
 Death Proof marked Tarantino's first credit as a cinematographer.

-Tarantino attempted to cast John Travolta, Willem Dafoe, John Malkovich, Mickey Rourke, Ron Perlman, Bruce Willis, Kal Penn and Sylvester Stallone in Death Proof, but none were able to work due to prior commitments.
-In an interview, Tarantino revealed that he cast Kurt Russell as the killer stunt driver because "for people of my generation, he's a true hero…but now, there's a whole audience out there that doesn't know what Kurt Russell can do.
-When I open the newspaper and see an ad that says 'Kurt Russell in Dreamer,' or 'Kurt Russell in Miracle,' I'm not disparaging these movies, but I'm thinking: when is Kurt Russell going to be a badass again?"
+Tarantino attempted to cast John Travolta, Denzel Washington, Willem Dafoe, John Malkovich, Mickey Rourke, Ron Perlman, Bruce Willis, Kal Penn, and Sylvester Stallone in Death Proof, but none were able to work due to prior commitments.
+In an interview, Tarantino revealed that he cast Kurt Russell as the killer stunt driver because "for people of my generation, he's a true hero ... but now, there's a whole audience out there that doesn't know what Kurt Russell can do.
+When I open the newspaper and see an ad that says, 'Kurt Russell in Dreamer,' or 'Kurt Russell in Miracle,' I'm not disparaging these movies, but I'm thinking: When is Kurt Russell going to be a badass again?"
 Eli Roth, Planet Terror leading actress Rose McGowan, and Tarantino himself appear in the film.
 Roth flew in from Europe, where he was filming Hostel: Part II, to film his scenes, which took one day.